txjao/block-pill/README.md

-# money-flow
+# stay-focused
-A web app to help people to control they finances
+A browser extension to help you to stay focused!